Nomad Donuts, above, used the San Diego Region Revolving Loan Fund to expand its business in North Park.

 - Working capital and soft costs

-- Acquisition of fixed machinery and equipment (AleSmith, above right, used the Business Finance Loan Program to expand its breweries in the City of San Diego.)
+- Acquisition of fixed machinery and equipment (AleSmith, above right, used the San Diego Region Revolving Loan Fund to expand its breweries in the City of San Diego.)

 - Supplement private financing for the acquisition of new or rehabilitated buildings

 Small Business Relief Fund (SBRF)

 To ensure the resiliency of local businesses and assist in job retention, the City of San Diego established a Small Business Relief Fund (SBRF) to provide grants and forgivable or low- to zero-interest-rate loans for working capital to eligible small businesses impacted by federal, California, San Diego County and local emergency declarations regarding COVID-19.
-One of the funding sources for the SBRF is the revolving loan fund that also supports this Business Finance Loan Program.
-The City has received more than 10,000 applications to the Small Business Relief Fund, in excess of the funds available, and therefore applications are not being accepted for now for the Business Finance Loan Program or the SBRF.
+One of the funding sources for the SBRF is the revolving loan fund that also supports this San Diego Region Revolving Loan Fund.
+The City has received more than 10,000 applications to the Small Business Relief Fund, in excess of the funds available, and therefore applications are not being accepted for now for this loan or the SBRF.

 For other resources, please see the San Diego Impact Lending Matrix for partner programs and Additional Economic Resources for businesses affected by COVID-19.